-The guidelines set forth apply to third parties acting on the Company's behalf, such as contractors, business partners, distributors, contract research organizations, intermediaries or consultants.
+The guidelines set forth apply to Company Third Parties.
 Directors, officers and employees are prohibited from engaging any third party if the circumstances indicate that the third party will likely violate any of the guidelines set forth above.

 When in doubt concerning the propriety of a proposed payment or gift, contact the Compliance Officer for guidance.